RedisLabs/redislabs-docs/content/rs/security/admin-console-security/user-security.md

 {{< embed-html "account-role-table.html" >}}

-### Configuring users with roles
+### Configure users with roles

 To add a user to the cluster:

 1. Go to the access control tab
 1. Select ![Add](/images/rs/icon_add.png#no-click "Add")
-1. Enter the name, email and password of the new user and select the role to assign to the user.
+1. Enter the name, email and password of the new user and select the role to assign to the user
 1. Select the internal user type
 1. For email alerts, select "Edit" and then choose the alerts that the user should receive.
 You can select:

     - Receive alerts for databases - The alerts that are enabled for the selected databases will be sent to the user.
 You can either select "All databases", or you can select "Customize" and select the individual databases to send alerts for.
         - Receive cluster alerts - The alerts that are enabled for the cluster in **settings** > **alerts** are sent to the user.

-1. Select the save icon.
+1. Select the save icon
 {{< video "/images/rs/new-user-add.mp4" "Create a new user" >}}

-## User Account Security
+## User account security

 Redis Enterprise supports the following user account security settings: